adamprime/adamtervort/content/posts/tweets-via-email.md

 show_in_homepage: true
 show_description: false

-tags: [twitter, email]
+tags: [twitter, email, productivity]
-categories: [productivity]
+categories: []

-featured_image: '/images/2019-12/tweets-via-email/tweets-via-email-optimized.jpg' # 1100 px width
+image: '/images/2019-12/tweets-via-email/tweets-via-email-optimized.jpg' # 1100 px width
-featured_image_preview: '/images/2019-12/tweets-via-email/tweets-via-email-optimized.jpg' # 560x170 px for preview image
+thumbnail: '/images/2019-12/tweets-via-email/tweets-via-email-optimized.jpg' # 560x170 px for preview image
+credit: '' # this is the link to the page the image came from

 comment: true
 toc: false